The Fast and the Furious (1954 film): Box office

 However by August 1955 Corman claimed he had repaid his twelve main investors in the film.

 Legacy

 The film was successful enough to garner Corman a three movie deal.

-Decades later, producer Neal H. Moritz and Universal Pictures licensed the title for 2001's The Fast and the Furious.
-Moritz said that he had difficulty choosing between proposed titles such as Racer X, Redline, Race Wars, and Street Wars, and was inspired by a documentary on American International Pictures that included Corman's film.
+Decades later, producer Neal H. Moritz and Universal Pictures licensed the film's title for 2001's The Fast and the Furious.
+Moritz said that he had difficulty choosing between proposed titles such as Racer X, Redline, Race Wars, and Street Wars, and was inspired by a documentary on AIP that included Corman's film.
 Moritz was able to trade the use of some stock footage to Corman for use of the title.

 Corman recalled the story differently in a 2022 interview, stating that Moritz had been struggling to name his new film and had turned to his father, a former AIP executive.
 His father suggested reusing the effective title of the earlier Roger Corman film.
-Moritz negotiated the rights to use the title from Corman, although Corman retained the right to make numerical sequels in the future (e.g. "The Fast and the Furious 2").
+Moritz negotiated the rights to use the title from Corman.